MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch4.md

     ![Module4Chapter4step20im](images/module4chapter4step20im.PNG)

-20. Click "Keys and Endpoints" under “Application Settings” to the left.
+20. Click "Keys and Endpoints" under "Application Settings" to the left.
 Then, set the drop down "Publish To" as "Production."
 Set the time-zone to match yours, and check the box to include all predicted intent scores.
 Lastly, click "Assign resource."

     ![Module4Chapter4step21im](images/module4chapter4step21im.PNG)

-21. Select tenant from the first dropdown and select “Pay-as-you-go” in the Subscription Name dropdown.
+21. Select tenant from the first dropdown and select "Pay-as-you-go" in the Subscription Name dropdown.
 Under LUIS resource name, choose the resource that we created above in steps 1-5.
 Then, click on "Assign resource."

     ![Module4Chapter4step22im](images/module4chapter4step22im.PNG)